jmcjm/convert-script/README.md

 # Cova
-A small, automated conversion script based on others programsA small, automated script for files conversion based on others programs
+A small script for automated files conversion
 # What it can do?
 This script can automatically convert wav to flac and both of them to mp3 by ffmpeg converter and download yt videos to mp3 with youtube-dl.
 It also can convert jpg/png to webp and webp to pngs.
 # Dependencies